 - What path are you going to take to move it?

-Nobody wants to figure out how to navigate a corner with a 40 lb. nightstand in their hands.
-Make sure to plan out the path that you are going to take before you lift the object.
-It will make your journey a whole lot smoother.
+When you’re holding a 40-pound nightstand, the time to rationally and methodically think of a plan has passed.
+Make sure to plan out the path that you are going to take before you lift the object to make your journey much smoother.

 - Where are you going to hold it?

-- Squat – Don’t bend over, it puts a lot of stress on your lower back instead of your stronger leg muscles that’ll be more up to the task.
+- Squat – Don’t bend over to pick up items.
+This puts a lot of stress on your lower back instead of your stronger leg muscles that’ll be more up to the task.
 Instead, you should bend low at the knees, then drive up on your heels.
-If you stand using your toes because you’ll be at risk of falling forward.
+Don’t stand using your toes because you’ll be at risk of falling forward.

-- Keep your back straight – Pull your shoulders back as you stand.
-Lift in a very controlled manner.
-Fast jerky motions are more likely to injure you.
-When you are fully erect, the object should sit comfortably on your hips.
+- Keep your back straight – Pull your shoulders back as you stand, lifting in a controlled manner.
+Fast or jerky motions are more likely to injure you, so take it slow.
+When you are standing up straight, the object should sit comfortably on your hips.

-- Take small steps – If you take large steps you are liable to lose balance.
-A minor fall can turn into a nasty one if you are hauling a heavy box around.
+- Take small steps – If you take large steps with heavy items, you are liable to lose balance.
+Even a minor fall can turn into a nasty one if you are hauling a heavy box around.
 No one remembers the person who took big steps while moving a heavy box, but they do remember the one who fell down and twisted their ankle.

 - Don’t lean over – When you set the object down, don’t bend at your back.
-Set the object down using the same pattern that you picked it up.
+Set the object down using the same pattern with which you picked it up.
 Bend all the way down at your knees and set it down in a controlled fashion.